European shares hit two-month low as macro gloom eclipses Fed relief

 By Francesco Canepa

-LONDON, Oct 9 European shares set a fresh two-month low on Thursday as relief at the prospect of continued monetary support from the Federal Reserve gave way to worries about a bleak economic outlook on this side of the Atlantic.
+LONDON, Oct 9 European shares surrendered early gains in choppy afternoon trade on Thursday as relief at the prospect of continued monetary support from the Federal Reserve gave way to a bleak economic outlook on this side of the Atlantic.

-The market had been boosted by the minutes of the last Fed meeting, which suggested the central bank would not rush to start raising interest rates.
+The market had been boosted by the minutes of the last Fed meeting, which suggested the central bank would not start raising interest rates until the U.S. economy is strong enough to accept the move.

 Precious metals miners Fresnillo and Randgold Resources rose more than 6 percent each as gold prices climbed to their highest in two weeks on the back of the dovish minutes.